edouardfouche/edouardfouche.github.io/_posts/2023-12-06-Observations-about-my-transition-from-Academia-to-Industry.markdown

 Also, compensation in Academia is usually not based on performance, but grade and length of service.
 It is easy to get locked into a grade (or maybe, you have reached the highest grade possible already?), and then you have little to no evolution.
 And if you suddenly decide to stop delivering, compensation will likely not change either.

-In turn, it is often easier in the industry to quantify your impact on the business (that depends on your branch), which it easier to set a fair price on your time and to negotiate.
+In turn, it is often easier in the industry to quantify your impact on the business (that depends on your branch), which makes it easier to set a fair price on your time and to negotiate.
 If you feel your engagement and impact go beyond your current retributions, you should gather proof and ask for a raise.
 Ultimately, time is the only resource you cannot get back -- making it the most valuable one.
 Some companies may try to get every drop of productivity out of you and may drive you to burnout.
 My general advice is to be aware and careful about that.

 **→ Heartbreak or dance of joy?
 How did it feel for you personally to move on to a career after Academia – and why?**